Crossposted from Medium. Initial description of proposed infrastructure.

 Let’s tie up a thread from earlier: Package delivery.
 Today we use small trucks to deliver packages in many places.
 Last mile delivery is about half the cost of shipments in the US, doesn’t happen on Sundays, and adds a day latency for in and out-going packages.
 There’s a startup called Starship with a bunch of $5k robots that use machine learning and a bunch of logic to navigate sidewalks and mostly deliver food for $2 a delivery.

 Hey, that’s actually not a bad idea.
 Let’s just let the bots share the one-way lanes at first and give them a separated lane under raised streets.
 That way they can go faster to start with, a lot faster in the separated lanes, and don’t need nearly as much logic, machine learning, sensors, or wheels to navigate.
+Or instead of using shared lanes we can lay 3 ft diameter tubes underground just like the AVAC trash system to allow high speeds before raised streets.
 We can even have one big lane and one small one or otherwise mix smaller robots in for smaller packages.
 Actually, this is pretty much exactly how PRT works, just with packages instead of people.
 You could even upgrade the network later to let people ride if it’s reliable enough.
 Robots deliver to lock boxes or directly to an owned space.
 Delivery fees should be… under a cent for smaller packages?!
 Hold on…

 But that’s exactly it: An autonomous toy car can deliver your food for less than a cent, and in a minute or two along separated lanes.
 It can also deliver similarly beer, medication, toilet paper, and just about anything small you might get from Walmart.
 Or Amazon.
 A larger 2 foot wide bot could do it for a few cents.
 It’s just a box with a motor, battery, computer chip, camera, and wheels.